-Claire Sourgnes has worked in private and public galleries in Australia and Germany for approximately twenty years.
-After seven years working in the gallery sector in Canberra and five years in artist-run initiatives in Berlin, she was appointed the inaugural Coordinator of the Moreton Bay Regional Council Art Gallery Network.
-Claire is the vice chair of Public Galleries Queensland and co-chair of the Australian Craft and Design Centre Network.
-Claire is passionate about arts access for all communities and practitioners, irrespective of geographical location.
+Claire Sourgnes is artisan's CEO and is passionate about articulating the value and importance of visual arts for all.
+After working in private and public galleries for many years in Australia and Germany she was appointed the inaugural Coordinator of the Moreton Bay Regional Council Art Gallery Network.
+She joined artisan in October 2016.
+Claire is the President of Public Galleries Queensland and co-Chair of the Australian Craft and Design Centres Network.

 Lucy Quinn has joined artisan after years working in gallery education with a breadth of different audiences and communities.
 Lucy is passionate about arts access and a highly experienced gallery educator and arts facilitator, in recent years her roles have mostly been focused on special access, outreach and children’s programming.
 She has held positions at the National Gallery of Australia; the National Portrait Gallery; Australian National University and Ipswich Art Gallery.
 Lucy is a practicing artist, working in drawing and sculpture utilising traditional glass casting techniques.

 Kevin Wilson has had an extensive career running public galleries in Melbourne, Albury, Noosa and Brisbane for over 20 years.
 In the last 7 years he has been principally a curator developing a range of innovative social history and fine arts exhibitions at the State Library of Queensland and QUT Art Museum.
 Over his professional career he has curated a broad range of craft and design exhibitions and public programs, including handmade craft; design - from graphic design to architecture; and technology - sound, video and artificial intelligence.
 He instigated two key national programs still running today – the Linden Postcard Show and The Floating Land art and environment biennial.